James-Ng/underwriting-api/README.md

 ## Deployment instructions ( using heroku )

 ## License
-Copyright © 2015 jamesnguyenvnn.
+Copyright © 2015 James-Ng.
 It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.

 ##About jamesnguyenvnn